virtual-kubelet/systemk/README.md

    Note when running a graphical session in Linux you probably have a user systemd already running, connecting to that instance requires `cap_sys_admin` to be set as well.

-Note: this support is experimental and we may removed it if it turns to be too cumbersome.
+**Note:** this feature is experimental and we may remove it if it turns to be too cumbersome.

 ### Limitations